-The Weight of Family and the Power of Connection
+Breaking Latino Mental Health Stigma: The Weight of Family and Culture

-Mental health stigma runs deep in Latino communities.
-Many have heard phrases like “Eso es cosa de locos” (That’s for crazy people) or “La vida es dura, sigue adelante” (Life is tough, keep going).
-These beliefs don’t come from a place of cruelty, but rather from generations who had to push through hardship without the luxury of therapy or mental health discussions.
-Seeking help was never part of the conversation, so struggles were often hidden.
+Mental health stigma runs deep.
+Phrases like “Eso es cosa de locos” (That’s for crazy people) or “La vida es dura, sigue adelante” (Life is tough, keep going) often discourage open conversations.
+These beliefs come from generations who survived hardships without the option of therapy.

 Faith, Spirituality, and Mental Wellness

-For many Latinos, faith is deeply intertwined with their worldview.
-Prayer, church, and spiritual guidance are often the first sources of comfort in times of distress.
-While spirituality can be a powerful coping mechanism, it can sometimes delay or replace seeking professional mental health care.
-Some individuals may believe that prayer alone should heal anxiety or depression, or they might feel guilty seeking therapy as if it reflects a lack of faith.
+For many Latinos, faith is deeply intertwined with identity.
+Prayer, church, and spiritual guidance often come before therapy.
+While spirituality provides strength, it can sometimes delay seeking professional care.
+Some may even feel guilty about pursuing therapy, as if it reflects a lack of faith.

-Barriers to Mental Health Care in Latino Communities
+Barriers to Latino Mental Health Care in Texas

 Language Barriers: Lost in Translation